-You may visit the Temple Mount during specific opening hours in the morning or in the afternoon.
-Non-muslims without permission can’t enter into the Dome or Al Aqsa mosque.
+*You may visit the Temple Mount during specific opening hours in the morning or the afternoon.
+Non-muslims with no permission can’t enter the Dome or Al Aqsa mosque.

-The Dome of the Rock is an Islamic shrine which worships the holy rock of Abraham.
+The Dome of the Rock is an Islamic shrine that worships the holy rock of Abraham.

 It is said that it remains Muhammad’s footprint and the angel Gabriel’s handprint on the rock since the Prophet ascended to Heaven being accompanied by the angel.

-On the other hand, for the Jews, the “rock” is the side where Abraham sacrificed his son Isaac.
+On the other hand, for the Jews, the “rock” is the place where Abraham sacrificed his son Isaac.

 History of the Dome of the Rock

-Mohammed told to Abu Bakr, his trusted advisor, that he had traveled to Jerusalem then up to the heaven and seen God last night.
+Mohammed told Abu Bakr, his trusted advisor, that he had traveled to Jerusalem, then up to heaven and seen God last night.